 The Polygoonbos (Polygon Forest) is located on the Mid-West Flemish ridge.
 It is a paradise for people and animals.
 Children can romp around in the play area.
 You can take lovely walks along the beautiful avenues.
-The forest even has a patch of heathland, where sheep graze lushly.
-This forest is also the place-to-be to spot many animals: birds of prey, hares, foxes, … .
-Indeed, it is one of the most important nesting places in the region for birds of prey.
+This forest is also the place to be to spot many animals: birds of prey, hares, foxes, … .
+After all, it is one of the most important breeding places in the region for birds of prey.
 At night, bats watch over the forest.
-The forest even contains an area of heathland, where sheep graze lushly.
-In turn, the pools are the ideal biotope for frogs, salamanders and dragonflies.
+In turn, the ponds are the ideal biotope for frogs, salamanders and dragonflies.

 In our region, World War I is never far away.
 This serene setting is home to the Buttes New British Cemetery.
 Across the street is the smaller Polygon Wood Cemetery.
 Tucked deep in the greenery, you’ll even discover remnants of some bunkers: Scott Post and the New Zealand Bunkers.